GameLoverNL/intranetv2/README.md

                     - In the department factory, I've added a configure method which returns the factory after creation, this then takes in the user factory associated with the manager id for the department factory, finds the user with the manager_id and adds the department to the user model from the made department factory.
                     - Long story short; it now works :D
                 - For more information, see the `Database/seeders/DatabaseSeeder.php` file, and the `Database/factories/DepartmentFactory.php` file.
 Here you can see the changes and how it works now.

+- 09-08-2023
+    - Bugfixes and preparation for search functions
+        - Bugfixes
+            - Pagination
+                After a vacation, working a bit on the project, I was really annoyed with the user/department paginator on the admin dashboard not working together, but now it does :D.
+        - New
+            - Search
+                - Models
+                    - User and department models are now searchable using Laravel Scout with Meilisearch